witnet/witnet-solidity-bridge/README.md

 # witnet-solidity-bridge

-Open repository containing the source code and artifacts of the smart contracts composing the **Witnet Solidity Bridge** framework, enabling smart contracts from a long selection of EVM-compatible chains to interact with the [Witnet Oracle Blockchain](https://witnet.io) for retrieving and aggregating offchain public data, and randomness.
+Open repository containing the smart contracts composing the **Witnet Solidity Bridge** framework.
+This framework enables Solidity developers and smart contracts operating in a long range of EVM-compatible chains to interact with the [Witnet Oracle Blockchain](https://witnet.io) for retrieving and aggregating offchain public data, and randomness.

 ## Install the package